 Overview | Harvard | IEEE | APA | Chicago | MLA | Vancouver | Citation Tools

 The Chicago referencing style is commonly used in the field of humanities.
 The guidelines for Chicago referencing style are published and updated by the University of Chicago press.
 The Chicago referencing style uses a foot note system.
-The sources are cited by adding a superscript1 after the information and the reference details are given in the footnote at the bottom of the page.
+The sources are cited by adding a superscript1 number after the information and the reference details are given in the footnote at the bottom of the page.

 1. Chicago in-text citation examples